-These regulations apply to the teaching and examinations of the Master's programme(s) Psychology (research), henceforth referred to as the programme.
+These regulations apply to the teaching and examinations of the Master's programme(s) Political Science, henceforth referred to as the programme.

-The programme is instituted in the Faculty of Social and Behavioural Sciences of Leiden University, henceforth referred to as the Faculty, and is taught in Leiden by the institute of Psychology.
+The programme is instituted in the Faculty of Social and Behavioural Sciences of Leiden University henceforth referred to as the Faculty and is taught in Leiden and The Hague by the Institute of Political Science.